MarieClaire

 x

-Amanda Seyfried recently revealed she is pregnant with her first child with her fiancé, Thomas Sadoski.
-Opening up to W magazine, the first-time mum revealed her battle with OCD and how she's glad the stigma around mental health is shifting.
+Amanda Seyfried revealed her battle with OCD and how she’s glad the stigma around mental health is shifting.

-"I also feel like there’s so much less stigma about everything, like mental health," she tells the magazine.
+“I also feel like there’s so much less stigma about everything, like mental health,” she told W Magazine.

 "If I’d only known when I was obsessive-compulsive about stuff when I was ten, I would have shared it with my parents and not thought that I was crazy.
 But I thought I was crazy.
 You can’t step on this tile or…all those weird superstitions.
 You would share it with people and they would help you out and make you feel better about it.
 They’d say, 'That’s really normal.
 Don’t worry.
 That’s just your anxiety running high and trying to control it.'
 That could have saved ten years of my life feeling that I wasn’t normal.
 And I really hope the younger generations are hopefully feeling safer in being who they are."

-It's not the first time the actress has opened up about her mental health, speaking to Allure magazine back in October.
+It’s not the first time the actress has opened up about her mental health, having also spoken to Allure magazine.

 "I'm on Lexapro, and I'll never get off of it.
 I've been on it since I was 19, so 11 years.
 I'm on the lowest dose.
 I don't see the point of getting off of it.
 Whether it's placebo or not, I don't want to risk it.
 And what are you fighting against?
 Just the stigma of using a tool?